-In accordance with the Individuals with Disabilities Education Act (IDEA) and ensuring the provision of Free and Appropriate Public Education (FAPE), each student with a disability has unique needs and it is the purpose of the education system to ensure every student has access to their grade-level standards and makes progress in their education.
-The IEP is the roadmap for each student with a disability.
-In these challenging and evolving times including COVID-19 restrictions, it is critical that the IEP team meets and works collaboratively with the family to jointly determine appropriate services, accommodations, and modification to allow for the greatest access and academic success.
+In accordance with the Individuals with Disabilities Education Act (IDEA), each student with a disability has unique needs and it is the purpose of the education system to ensure every student has access to their grade-level standards and makes progress in their education.
+The IEP is the roadmap for each student with a disability, and in these challenging and evolving times including COVID-19 restrictions, it is critical that the IEP team meets and works with the family to jointly determine what is working for each student in distance learning as well as what accommodations and modality of learning allows the greatest access.